nannino4/barback-backend/docs/api/invitation.md

 # Invitation Management API Documentation

 ## Overview
 The Invitation Management module handles organization invitations, allowing owners and managers to invite users via email.
-As of 2025-09 refactor, invitations can only be accepted or declined by existing, authenticated users.
-Anonymous (pre-registration) acceptance/decline has been removed to ensure explicit account ownership and reduce orphaned membership scenarios.
-Email notification now contains a generic "View Invitations" CTA; the previous token-based public accept/decline flow was removed—actions require authentication and invitation lookup is by ObjectId only.
+Invitations can only be accepted or declined by existing, authenticated users.

 ## Invitation Workflow